 Pamlico Community College places the highest priority on your safety.
 We rely on community members to share our commitment and actively participate in creating a safe and secure living, learning, and working environment.
 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), Pamlico Community College’s Annual Crime Statistics includes data for the previous three years concerning reported crimes occurred on or around the campus.
-You can find crime statistics and other campus safety information within PCC’s General Catalog or obtaining the information here.
+More information on crime statistics and other campus safety information can be found within PCC’s General Catalog.
 To obtain other information or to speak a representative concerning crime statistics, please contact the Division of Student Services: (252) 249-1851.

 Drug Free Schools and Campuses Act of 1989

 The Drug Free Schools and Campuses Act of 1989 requires that all students be notified annually of Pamlico Community College’s Drug Alcohol Abuse Policy in the College Catalog.
 Other policies regarding student conduct and sanction for violations can be found in the Pamlico Community College Policies and Procedures manual.

 More information on local resources to assist you with the prevention of substance abuse is available from Pamlico Community College’s Division of Student Services.

 The Family Educational Rights and Privacy Act of 1974 provides safeguards regarding the confidentiality of and access to student records, and this Act will be adhered to by the College.
 Student and former students have the right to review their official records and to request a hearing if they challenge the contents of these records.
 No records shall be made available to unauthorized personnel or groups outside the College without the written consent of the student involved except under legal compulsion.